python/devguide/buildbots.rst

 ``buildbottest`` clause in ``Makefile.pre.in``; or, for Windows builders, the ``Tools/buildbot/test.bat`` script.

+It is also possible to run a build on all of the custom builders at the same time.
+Navigate to the bottom of the
+`builders page <http://buildbot.python.org/all/builders>`_, then find[#]_
+and fill out the set of fields that includes a *Repo path:* field.
+Click the associated *Force Build* button to start the build on all available custom builders.

 .. note::
    For security reasons, it is impossible to build repositories from outside the http://hg.python.org realm.

 .. seealso::
    :ref:`buildslave`

+.. rubric:: Footnotes

+.. [#] Yes, find.
+Unfortunately, it moves around every time the buildbot master is restarted; this ought to be fixed some day.